mongoose13/fling-units/README.md

   library, it must be valid in the real world.

 - **Correctness**: Conversions must be accurate.
 The limiting factor in accuracy is the measurement itself, not the library.
 Bug fixes take top priority.
+Full test coverage is required.

 - **Minimalism**: We will not depend on larger libraries or other difficult dependencies.
 Including the library into a project must be easy and must not